 Snape stared at him for a moment as if trying to measure his intent.
 "We shall see," he promised, before gliding off into the darkness.

 After a moment of catching his breath and calming down (as much as he could), Quirrell let out a sigh and headed in the opposite direction of Snape—the same direction that would lead him directly to Harry.
 Harry was confident in his cloak's ability to hide him from plain sight but he knew it would only make it easier for anyone capable of seeing or sensing magic.
-While Quirrell was not a very good teacher and tended to be more nervous than even Neville (who had lost most of his nervousness and gained confidence since training with them), Harry suspected that he was a fairly knowledgeable wizard.
-He took a few steps back and slipped into a nearby room which Harry assumed was empty.
+While Quirrell was not a very good teacher and tended to be more nervous than even Neville (who had lost most of his nervousness and gained confidence since training with them), he was powerful and Harry suspected that he was a fairly knowledgeable wizard.
+Harry took a few steps back and slipped into a nearby room which he assumed was empty.
 Harry kept the door open a crack and watched from the shadows as Quirrell passed by, freezing as Quirrell paused and stared straight at him, a frown on his face.
 However, Quirrell soon continued on, showing no signs that Harry had been seen.

 Harry let out a sigh in relief and decided that even though it was late, he would stay in the room for a couple of minutes just in case one of the two professors he had seen was still wandering around, looking for loose students to punish.
 Even if Quirrell could not sense him, he suspected Snape could.
-As much as Harry hated to admit it, he was quite powerful, and Harry was certain he knew how to use it.
+As much as Harry hated to admit it, he was also quite powerful, and Harry was certain he knew how to use it.

-Harry took a look around the room for the first time and noticed that the only thing in the room was a brightly-glowing mirror standing alone in the center, as if the room was for the mirror and nothing else.
+Harry took a look around the room for the first time and noticed that the only thing in the large room was a brightly-glowing mirror standing alone in the center, as if the room was for the mirror and nothing else.
 Harry had become used to magical mirrors, but most of them did nothing more than let out a resigned sigh and make a comment about his hair.
 Their magical auras were like a dull haze compared to this one.
 As he looked into it from a distance, he noticed another magical aura behind him in the reflection.
 This one, however, was moving slightly.

 "Who's there?"
 Harry whispered into the darkness, and the figure stopped.
 Harry knew if it was a member of the faculty, they would not be lurking in the shadows, invisible and watching him.